adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 The tool assumes that your enterprise has purchased Adobe product licenses.
 You must use the
-[Adobe Admin Console](https://www.adobe.io/console/) to define User Groups and Product License Configurations.
+[Adobe Admin Console](https://www.adobe.io/console/) to define user groups and product configurations.
 Membership in these groups controls which users in your organization can access which products.